 HTTP is platform and language independent by nature.
 So is Gavel.
 All of Gavel’s documentation is written in Cucumber, ready to be implemented in variety of languages supported by Cucumber or its derivates.
 Documentation is hosted on Relish, an awesome, documentation-oriented platform for managing Cucumber features.
-We love it because it enables same iterative design process as Apiary and our API Blueprint it does.
+We love it because it enables the same iterative design process as Apiary and our API Blueprint.

-Gavel comes with CLI interface so first version is very minimalistic:
+Gavel comes with CLI interface so the first version is very minimalistic:

 $ npm install -g gavel curl-trace-parser $ curl --trace - http://httpbin.org/ip | curl-trace-parser > expected $ curl --trace - http://httpbin.org/ip | curl-trace-parser > real $ cat real | gavel expected $ echo $?
 0